spatie/laravel-event-sourcing/docs/using-reactors/writing-your-first-reactor.md

 }
 ```

-By default the package will automatically find and use your reactor.
+By default, the package will automatically find and use your reactor.

 ## Using the reactor